- Medicare managed care plans are offered by private companies that have a contract with Medicare.

-Managed care plans take the place of your original Medicare coverage.
-Original Medicare is made up of Part A (hospital insurance) and Part B (medical insurance).
+Managed care plans take the place of Original Medicare coverage (Part A and Part B).

-Plans are offered by private companies overseen by Medicare.
-They’re required to cover everything original Medicare does, and they often cover more.
+The plans are offered by private companies overseen by Medicare.
+They’re required to cover everything Original Medicare does, and they often cover more.

 You can choose from among a few kinds of Medicare managed care plans.
-The plan types are similar to what you might’ve had in the past from your employer or the Health Insurance Marketplace.
+The plan types are similar to what you might have had in the past from your employer or the Health Insurance Marketplace.

 Types of Medicare managed care plans include:

-- Private Fee-for-Service (PFFS).
-A PFFS is a less common type of managed care plan.
+- Private Fee-for-Service (PFFS): A PFFS is a less common type of managed care plan.
 PFFS plans don’t have networks.
-Instead, for a present price, you can see any doctor who contracts with Medicare.
+Instead, for a preset price, you can see any doctor who contracts with Medicare.
 However, not all providers accept PFFS plans.

 Managed care plans sometimes include coverage for Medicare Part D, which is prescription drug coverage.
 Managed care plans often include this coverage with your plan.
 This means all your coverage will be under one plan.
 A managed care plan that includes Part D coverage is known as a Medicare Advantage Prescription Drug (MAPD) plan.